-- 76. (1) The property and money allocated to, or standing to the credit of, the Fund may be utilised by Cabinet after considering the recommendations of the Committee, for - - (a) the allocation of property and amounts of money from the Fund to specific law enforcement agencies; - (b) the allocation of property and amounts of money from the Fund to any institution, organisation or fund contemplated in section 81(c) of this Act; and - (c) the administration of the Fund. - (2) All amounts of money withdrawn, or property allocated, from the Fund under subsection (1), must be so withdrawn or allocated as prescribed. - (3) Whenever Cabinet allocates property or money under subsection (1) to a specific law enforcement agency or to an institution, organisation or fund contemplated in section 81(c), Cabinet must indicate the specific purpose for which that property or money is to be utilised. - (4) Property or money allocated under subsection (1) must not be utilised for any other purpose than that specified in terms of subsection (3). - (5) An allocation of property or money must not be made under subsection (1) to an institution, organisation or fund contemplated in section 81(c), unless an accounting officer for that institution, organisation or fund is appointed or designated for that institution, organisation or fund. - (6) An accounting officer appointed or designated under subsection (5) is charged with the responsibility of accounting for all money allocated under subsection (1), the acquisition, receipt, custody and disposal of all property so allocated and all payments made by him or her in respect of the purpose for which the allocation had been made. - (7) The Committee may, after consultation with the Minister responsible for finance and the Auditor-General, issue guidelines to accounting officers appointed or designated under subsection (5) in connection with the systems of book-keeping and accounting to be followed by them.
+- (1) The property and money allocated to, or standing to the credit of, the Fund may be utilised by Cabinet after considering the recommendations of the Committee, for - - (a) the allocation of property and amounts of money from the Fund to specific law enforcement agencies; - (b) the allocation of property and amounts of money from the Fund to any institution, organisation or fund contemplated in section 81(c) of this Act; and - (c) the administration of the Fund. - (2) All amounts of money withdrawn, or property allocated, from the Fund under subsection (1), must be so withdrawn or allocated as prescribed. - (3) Whenever Cabinet allocates property or money under subsection (1) to a specific law enforcement agency or to an institution, organisation or fund contemplated in section 81(c), Cabinet must indicate the specific purpose for which that property or money is to be utilised. - (4) Property or money allocated under subsection (1) must not be utilised for any other purpose than that specified in terms of subsection (3). - (5) An allocation of property or money must not be made under subsection (1) to an institution, organisation or fund contemplated in section 81(c), unless an accounting officer for that institution, organisation or fund is appointed or designated for that institution, organisation or fund. - (6) An accounting officer appointed or designated under subsection (5) is charged with the responsibility of accounting for all money allocated under subsection (1), the acquisition, receipt, custody and disposal of all property so allocated and all payments made by him or her in respect of the purpose for which the allocation had been made.

-- (8) Accounting by a law enforcement agency or institution, organisation or fund for property and money allocated to it from the Fund under subsection (1) must be done separately from accounting for money and property received from any other source. - (9) The Auditor-General must audit the books of accounts, accounting statements, financial statements and financial management of each law enforcement agency or institution, organisation or fund to which property or money had been allocated under subsection (1) in respect of that allocation, and section 25 of the State Finance Act, 1991 (Act No. 31 of 1991), applies in respect of that audit. - (10) The Auditor-General must submit a copy of the report on an audit under subsection (9) to the Committee.
+- (7) The Committee may, after consultation with the Minister responsible for finance and the Auditor-General, issue guidelines to accounting officers appointed or designated under subsection (5) in connection with the systems of book-keeping and accounting to be followed by them. - (8) Accounting by a law enforcement agency or institution, organisation or fund for property and money allocated to it from the Fund under subsection (1) must be done separately from accounting for money and property received from any other source. - (9) The Auditor-General must audit the books of accounts, accounting statements, financial statements and financial management of each law enforcement agency or institution, organisation or fund to which property or money had been allocated under subsection (1) in respect of that allocation, and section 25 of the State Finance Act, 1991 (Act No. 31 of 1991), applies in respect of that audit. - (10) The Auditor-General must submit a copy of the report on an audit under subsection (9) to the Committee.

-CHAPTER 8 CRIMINAL ASSETS RECOVERY COMMITTEE
+Chapter 8 CRIMINAL ASSETS RECOVERY COMMITTEE

-Establishment of Committee
+77. Establishment of Committee

-- 77. (1) There is hereby established a Committee to be known as the Criminal Assets Recovery Committee. - (2) The Committee consists of - - (a) the Minister, who is the chairperson of the Committee; - (b) the Minister responsible for home affairs; - (c) the Minister responsible for finance; - (d) the Attorney-General; and - (e) if necessary, one other person designated by the Minister. - (3) The members of the Committee may designate their Deputies to attend a meeting of the Committee in their place. - (4) The Committee must designate one of its members as deputy chairperson of the Committee, and when the chairperson is not available, the deputy chairperson must act as chairperson. - (5) The Permanent Secretary of the Ministry responsible for justice must make staff members available to perform the administrative functions of the Committee.
+- (1) There is hereby established a Committee to be known as the Criminal Assets Recovery Committee.

+- (2) The Committee consists of -

+- (a) the Minister, who is the chairperson of the Committee;

+- (b) the Minister responsible for policing;

+- (c) the Minister responsible for finance;

+- (d) the Attorney-General; and

+- (e) if necessary, not more than seven persons designated by the Minister to deliberate on any relevant matter.